-A collaborative partnership among the Department of Health and Social Services (DHSS), Department of Labor (DOL), and the Delaware Economic Development Office (DEDO) worked to develop Delaware's TANF program.
+A collaborative partnership among the Delaware Department of Health and Social Services (DHSS), and the Delaware Department of Labor (DOL), worked to develop Delaware's TANF program.
 The Delaware Transit Corporation (DTC) is also a planning partner.
 The Social Services Advisory Council, consisting of educators, health professionals, religious leaders, representatives of community-based organizations, advocates, and government leaders, all appointed by the Governor, continues to provide advice on improving the delivery of Delaware's social programs including TANF.